-The APS facility, which is large enough to encircle a major-league baseball stadium, houses a suite of particle accelerators that, along with myriad other equally sophisticated technical components, are the result of innovative research and development carried out by scientists, engineers, and technicians from Argonne, other institutions, and industry.

-This highly complex machine produces a beam of high-energy (relativistic) electrons.
-As the electrons pass through powerful insertion devices (IDS, arrays of permanent-magnet devices as seen at left in the photo above) they emit synchrotron radiation, which covers a broad segment of the electromagnetic spectrum with wavelengths that are shorter than visible light.
-The wavelengths of extreme ultraviolet and x-ray radiation match the corresponding features of atoms, molecules, crystals, and cells just as the longer wavelengths of visible light match the sizes of the smallest things the human eye can see.
-These x-ray beams equip researchers to carry out the cuttingedge experiments while training the next generation of scientists for continuing discovery.
+The APS facility, which is large enough to encircle a major-league baseball stadium, houses a suite of particle accelerators that, along with myriad other equally sophisticated technical components, produces a beam of highenergy (relativistic) electrons.
+As the electrons pass through the powerful insertion devices they emit synchrotron radiation, which covers a broad segment of the electromagnetic spectrum with wavelengths that are shorter than visible light.
+The wavelengths of extreme ultraviolet and x-ray radiation match the corresponding features of atoms, molecules, crystals, and cells - just as the longer wavelengths of visible light match the sizes of the smallest things the human eye can see.
+These x-ray beams equip researchers to carry out cutting-edge experiments while training the next generation of scientists for continuing discovery.